wizelineacademy/TideworksQAAutomation-2022/README.md

 - Tuesday: 5:00 PM CST to 7:00 PM CST online via Zoom
 - Thursday: 5:00 PM CST to 7:00 PM CST online via Zoom

-- During online sessions it is mandatory to have the camera on at all times.
+- During online sessions it is suggested to have the camera on at all times.

-- If you are unable to attend any virtual sessions, you must inform your leader with a copy to contact Wizeline Digital Skills Accelerator.
+- If you are unable to attend any virtual session, you must inform your leader with a copy to contact Wizeline Digital Skills Accelerator email :

 **On-Demand Mentoring**

 - These are sessions where you will be able to interact with Wizeline engineers to answer any questions you may have about the topics covered in the live sessions, the self-study material or about the final project.
 Mentorships last 1 hour, are online and are on demand.
-Below are the instructions and links to request a session.
+HERE are the instructions and links to request a session.

 **Self-study Route**